simplylu/UserScan/README.md

-Code was optimized from XHackx & Sherlock
+Code was optimized from XHak9x & Sherlock